SVT is a nonprofit land trust that conserves vital natural areas in the region between Boston and Worcester

 We care for some of this region’s most important forests, wetlands, and grasslands—natural areas that support wildlife habitat, working farms, and recreational trails.
-As of 2018, SVT cares for more than 5000 acres on 90 reservations and 79 Conservation Restrictions, and we maintain more than 63 miles of trails.
+As of Spring 2019, SVT cares for more than 5200 acres on 91 reservations and 83 Conservation Restrictions, and we maintain more than 63 miles of trails.
 Since our inception, we have assisted other organizations and governmental agencies in protecting an additional 3000 acres in the region.

 We work in three major areas to fulfill our mission: